Jiuzhaigou: Ecology

 Jiuzhaigou's ecosystem is classified as temperate broad-leaf forest and woodlands, with mixed mountain and highland systems.
 Nearly 300 km² of the core scenic area are covered by virgin mixed forests.
 Those forests take on attractive (vibrant) yellow, orange and red hues in the autumn, making that season a popular one for visitors.
 They are home to a number of plant species of interest, such as endemic varieties of rhododendron and bamboo.

 Local fauna includes the endangered giant panda and golden snub-nosed monkey.
 Both populations are very small (fewer than 20 individuals for the pandas) and isolated.
 Their survival is in question in a valley subject to increasing tourism.
 It is one of only three known locations for the threatened Duke of Bedford's vole.
 Jiuzhaigou is also home to approximately 140 bird species.

+The region is indeed a natural museum for mountain karst hydrology and research.
+It preserves a series of important forest ecosystems, including ancient forests that provide important habitats for many endangered animal and plant species such as giant pandas and antelopes.
+Jiuzhaigou Valley Scenic and Historic Interest Area also contains a large number of well preserved Quaternary glacial relics, which are of great scenic value.

 Geology and hydrology

 Jiuzhaigou's landscape is made up of high-altitude karsts shaped by glacial, hydrological and tectonic activity.
 It lies on major faults on the diverging belt between the Qinghai-Tibet Plate and the Yangtze Plate, and earthquakes have also shaped the landscape.
 The rock strata are mostly made up of carbonate rocks such dolomite and tufa, as well as some sandstone and shales.

+The region contains a large amount of tuff, which is a type of limestone formed by the rapid precipitation of calcium carbonate in freshwater.
+It falls on rocks, lake beds, and even fallen trees in the water, sometimes accumulating into terraces, shoals, and dam barriers in the lake.

 The valley includes the catchment area of three gullies (which due to their large size are often called valleys themselves), and is one of the sources of the Jialing River via the Bailong River, part of the Yangtze River system.

 Jiuzhaigou's best-known feature is its dozens of blue, green and turquoise-colored lakes.
 The local Tibetan people call them Haizi in Chinese, meaning "son of the sea".
 Originating in glacial activity, they were dammed by rockfalls and other natural phenomena, then solidified by processes of carbonate deposition.
 Some lakes have a high concentration of calcium carbonate, and their water is very clear so that the bottom is often visible even at high depths.
 The lakes vary in color and aspect according to their depths, residues, and surroundings.

 Some of the less stable dams and formations have been artificially reinforced, and direct contact with the lakes or other features is forbidden to tourists.